 2022 Land Rover Range Rover Long Wheelbase spy shots - Photo credit: S. Baldauf/SB-Medien

 Underpinning the vehicle will be Land Rover's new MLA (Modular Longitudinal Architecture) platform that's also out testing in a redesigned Jaguar XJ.
 It was previously thought the platform would debut in the redesigned Defender but Land Rover went with an evolution of the D7 platform instead for the off-roader.
 The D7 platform underpins the current Range Rover and Range Rover Sport, as well as the Discovery.

 The MLA platform has been designed to fit battery-electric powertrains and will eventually underpin most models from the Jaguar and Land Rover brands.
 The platform will also be lighter than the aluminum-intensive D7 platform.

 As for powertrains, expect the redesigned Range Rover to feature the inline-6 engine and mild-hybrid system that was just introduced in the current Range Rover for 2020.
 The setup is good for 355 horsepower and 365 pound-feet of torque in base P360 guise and 395 hp and 406 lb-ft in sportier P400 guise.

 Above this should be a new plug-in hybrid setup featuring the inline-6 engine mated to an electric motor at the front axle and a second electric motor powering the rear axle.
 The current Range Rover plug-in hybrid only has a single-electric motor setup.
 A battery-electric powertrain will also be offered in the new Range Rover at some point.

-Production will be handled at Land Rover's plant in Solihull, United Kingdom, where the current generation is built.
+Production of the new Range Rover and this Range Rover Long Wheelbase will be handled at Land Rover's plant in Solihull, United Kingdom, where the current generation is built.